 Our approach to tackling the risk of slavery and human trafficking within our business includes:

-Review and update, as necessary, our supplier and contractor contracts to ensure that they are alert to the risks and communicate to us the steps they are taking to address the issue;
+Our supplier contracts contain clauses enforcing our Code of Conduct and retain our right of audit and inspection of our suppliers’ premises.
+We aim to ensure that our suppliers are alert to the risks and communicate to us the steps they are taking to address any issues.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ended 31 January 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ended 31 January 2023.

-Lisa Montague – Chief Executive Officer 29 June 2020
+Lisa Montague – Chief Executive Officer 26 May 2023